afsarchowdhury/g4sr/README.md

 ## Setup

-Run `gfs_setup()` and enter your API key.
+Run `gfs_setup()` and enter your API key in the console.
 This is needed before any of the functions can be used.

 ## Example